Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 37 - Compressing.
 I wanted to make this model long ago, but anyway it cuts the decimals into whole simple number.
 It does reduces the pression but it allows to reduce the size of the model, so it can be shared and run easily.
 Weak point :
   As I said earlier, compressing reduces pression and if compressed to much then it can break the model completely.

+*Day 38 - Key-Value Caching.
+It creates a saved cache in the memory of its previous work, if continuing from the same work it it doesnt restart and uses the saved cache to resume.
+Therefore I wanted to try this as its quite fast.
+Weak point :
+  It saves the work in the memory and if the work is too massive then it will affect the device as well as might even crash it if not careful.